Olaminiyi/Kubernetes-Cluster-Setup-with-Kops/README.md

-# KUBERNETES SETUP WITH KUBERNETES OPERATIONS (KOPS)
+# KUBERNETES SETUP WITH KUBERNETES OPERATIONS (KOPS).

 **Kops** - **"Kubernetes Operations"**, is a command-line tool used for deploying, managing, and operating Kubernetes clusters on various cloud platforms.
 Kubernetes is an open-source container orchestration platform that helps manage the deployment, scaling, and operation of containerized applications.